-A company that has been granted approval under section 66(13C) by the Commissioner to submit financial accounts to a date other than the last day of its financial year must submit its provisional tax return and make payment not later than the last day of the year of assessment.
+For example, a company that has been granted approval under section 66(13C) by the Commissioner to submit financial accounts to a date other than the last day of its financial year must submit its provisional tax return and make its second provisional tax payment not later than the last day of the year of assessment.
 The estimate should take into account the fact that accounts may be closed on a day other than the last day of the financial year.